maep-tools/interface-landingpage/readme.md

 # Landing Maep

-This is the code of the landing page of MAEP.
+This is the code of the landing page of MAEP software.

 ## Table of contents